bytefish/bytefish.de/blog/aspnetcore_rebac.md

 |  ValidFrom      | `DATETIME2(7)`  | No         | Period start column: The system records the start time for the row in this column   |
 |  ValidTo        | `DATETIME2(7)`  | No         | Period end column: The system records the end time for the row in this column       |

 They don't hurt and they might turn out very useful.
-And if you don't need a history? 🤷, just deactivate the Temporal Table and call it a day!
+And if you don't need a history?
+Then just deactivate the Temporal Table and call it a day!

-Do Temporal Tables solve all problems?
-Oh, for sure they don't and they are a trade-off, like everything in software development.
-You might run into problems on high volume data, you have to deactivate temporal tables before migrations and need to set

-### Temporal Tables ###
+#### Temporal Tables ####

 Few developers know about Temporal tables, also known as ...